Gartrell Johnson: College career

-He ended his five-year career at CSU with an outstanding 2008 campaign for which he received first-team All-MWC honors.
+He ended his five-year career at Colorado State University with an outstanding 2008 campaign for which he received first-team All-MWC honors.
 Johnson accounted for over 3,000 yards of total offense and 26 touchdowns in his college career.
 Johnson became the first player to lead CSU in rushing for three straight seasons since E.J.
 Watson (1993–95), and recorded CSU's first 1,000-yard season since Kyle Bell in 2005.
 He showed an astonishing performance in the 2008 New Mexico Bowl when he rushed for 286 yards and two touchdowns, also receiving five passes for 90 yards, he sealed the game on a 77-yard touchdown with 1:46 remaining earning Offensive MVP honors.
 His 375 all-purpose yards ranks second all-time in a bowl game, behind East Carolina's Chris Johnson, who had 408 all-purpose yards; 153 in kickoff returns in the 2007 Hawaii Bowl.
 He was named Team's Fum McGraw MVP as senior.